Kidde Smoke Alarm Recall

 Last week, the United States Consumer Products Safety Commission posted a recall notice for more than 225,000 smoke alarms manufactured by Kidde.
 The specific models include:

-The Kidde smoke alarm recall involves these models that were mostly sold in 2019 and 2020.
-They were sold through a variety of retailers, including Walmart, Amazon, and Home Depot.
+The Kidde smoke alarm recall involves these models, primarily sold in 2019 and 2020.
+They were sold through retailers like Walmart, Amazon, and Home Depot.

 What Problem Prompted the Kidde Smoke Alarm Recall?

-Obviously, these devices are intended to function to warn users of the presence of smoke (and/or carbon dioxide) to protect their health and lives.
+These devices are intended to warn users of the presence of smoke (and/or carbon dioxide) to protect their health and lives.
 Smoke detectors are crucial safety devices – a study by the National Fire Protection Association of home fires from 2009 through 2013 found that the presence of working smoke detectors in homes reduced the frequency of deaths by more than half.

-Unfortunately, some of the Kidde devices have failed to properly provide warnings as they should.
-Although no known deaths have resulted as yet, the obvious safety hazard posed by defective smoke alarms has prompted the CPSC and Kidde to issue the recall.
-The units are not entirely dysfunctional, so owners are advised to continue using their current smoke alarms while waiting for replacement units to install.
+Unfortunately, some of the Kidde devices have failed to adequately provide warnings as they should.
+Although no known deaths have resulted, the obvious safety hazard of defective smoke alarms has prompted the CPSC and Kidde to issue the recall.
+The units are not entirely dysfunctional, so owners are advised to continue using their current smoke alarms while waiting for replacement units to be installed.

 According to Kidde, the units have “TruSense” or “Amber = Fault” printed on their front side, and the model numbers shown above are printed on their rear side.
 This image provided by the CPSC shows the location of these logos on the different models.

-Kidde has provided a webpage with instructions for submitting claims to receive free replacement units.
+Kidde provided a webpage with instructions for submitting claims for free replacement units.

 Watch this video from Consumer Reports that describes the importance of home smoke detectors, how they work, and how they are tested: